marzban-dev/image-compressor-desktop/README.md

 And besides, [React.js](https://react.dev/) library and several other tools have been used

+React is a JavaScript library designed for creating user interfaces (UIs) in web applications.
+Developed by Facebook in 2011, React allows developers to build dynamic, high-performing UIs using a component-based architecture.

 [Tailwind](https://tailwindcss.com) is used in the project for styling, which is a modern tool for using CSS, and [Framer Motion](https://framer.com) is also used, and the animations in the project are written with this library.

+Tailwind CSS is an open-source CSS framework that takes a unique approach to styling web applications.
+Unlike traditional frameworks like Bootstrap, which provide predefined classes for specific elements (such as buttons or tables), Tailwind CSS focuses on utility classes.
+These utility classes are like building blocks that you can mix and match to style your components.

 Finally, the [Sharp](https://sharp.pixelplumbing.com/) library has been used in the project to reduce the size of the photos